Roger Pryke: National Association of Priests

 In October 1969, Pryke joined the discussion with a number of his confreres about establishing a national association of priests.The move was controversial.
-Nevertheless, there was enough support to plan a National Convention of Priests to be held at St. Joseph’s College, Hunters Hill in May 1970.
+Nevertheless, there was enough support to plan a National Convention of Priests to be held at St. Joseph's College, Hunters Hill in May 1970.
 Another meeting on 2 September 1971 led to the formation of the National Council of Priests.
 Roger Pryke had accepted the task of examining “the inner life of the priest” based on the method of the Institute for Personality and Ability Testing in the USA.
 150 priests participated in a detailed questionnaire on the spiritual challenges they were facing.

 The task led Pryke to focus on his own inner state.
 His belief in the power of the Church to do good, inspire social improvement and improve lives, nurtured in the time of Pope John XXIII and the Vatican Council, had been weakened.
-The ceaseless opposition and humiliation by Cardinal Gilroy and his coadjutor bishops, the world wide psychological betrayal of the encyclical Humanae Vitae and Pryke’s personal struggle with celibacy seemed to herald the beginning of the end.
+The ceaseless opposition and humiliation by Cardinal Gilroy and his coadjutor bishops, the worldwide psychological betrayal of the encyclical Humanae Vitae and Pryke's personal struggle with celibacy seemed to herald the beginning of the end.

 Visit of Dorothy Day

-A productive diversion occurred when Dorothy Day, the American social activist and writer, accepted Pryke’s invitation to visit Australia.
+A productive diversion occurred when Dorothy Day, the American social activist and writer, accepted Pryke's invitation to visit Australia.
 It was a time when he and many of his colleagues joined the campaign to expose the delusion of those who supported the war in Vietnam, and to demand its cessation.

 In August 1970, Pryke organised Day to begin her tour in Melbourne, managed by his colleagues, Val Noone and John Heffey, and reside with the writer Paul Ormonde and his family.
 Day, a pacifist, mixed informally with anti-Vietnam campaigners and presented two packed out public lectures, one at Melbourne University and the other at Corpus Christi College, Glen Waverley.

 In NSW she addressed a full house at Sydney Town Hall with Dr Jim Cairns and Roger Pryke, “giving a major boost to peace groups across the country”.

 At the Harbord Parish where she and her colleague, Eileen Egan stayed, she was kept busy by Pryke.
 She gave eight seminars and two public talks, as well as interviews to journalists, reporters and radio programs.
 Her main themes were on Christian pacifism, the war in Vietnam, The Catholic Worker movement, the need for community, the corporal works of mercy and feeding and sheltering the poor as well as direct action to support justice and the place of civil disobedience.

 After the Dorothy Day visit, Pryke re-committed himself to evolving the Harbord parish in accordance with the Vatican Council.
 He played a leadership role in opposing the 1971 Springbok Rugby Union tour of Australia and New Zealand as part of the “crusade” against apartheid.